-One of our customers had some questions for us about how to start selling ad space in their fast up-and-coming email newsletter.
+One of our customers had some questions for us about how to start selling newsletter ads in their up-and-coming email newsletter.

 Their newsletter delivers all of the need-to-know news from in and around their city straight to readers’ inboxes every Monday, Wednesday, and Friday morning.
-But, while their publication has gathered good momentum in a short space of time to make it sustainable, they needed some advice from us on how to monetize it further.
+But, while their publication has gathered good momentum in a short space of time to make it sustainable, they needed some advice from us on how to monetize their email newsletter.

 As part of Letterhead’s new office hours series, we spoke to them about how their business is doing right now and gave him seven top tips to help it boom.